 • Lemon Juice – Fresh only!

 • Anchovies – Use flat fillet anchovies.
-You’ll only need three for this recipe, but if you’re looking for other ways to use them, check out my Kale Caesar Salad, Orecchiette with Broccoli Rabe, or even my Lemon Anchovy Pizza.
+You’ll only need three for this recipe, but if you’re looking for other recipes to use them in, check out my Kale Caesar Salad, Orecchiette with Broccoli Rabe, or even my Lemon Anchovy Pizza.

 • Food Processor or Blender– Something needs to blend this all together.